Greece Moments Greece Moments

 Mylopotamos Beach Volos Griechenland

-A natural rock gate connects both sections of the beach.
-There is a bar on site that provides high-priced sun loungers.
-A visit to the photogenic beach is especially recommended in the low season, otherwise it is usually jam-packed.
+A natural rock arch connects both sections of the beach.
+There is a bar on site that offers pricey sun loungers.
+A visit to this photogenic beach is especially recommended in the low season, as it tends to get very crowded otherwise.

 Pilion Straende Mylopotamos